How does a cancer diagnosis affect your life insurance?

 How does the type of cancer impact life insurance?

-Metastatic cancer is cancer that has spread to other parts of the body.
+Metastatic cancer, sometimes known as stage 4 cancer, is cancer that has spread to other parts of the body.
 This cancer is much more dangerous and can result in a denial of life insurance.
 Even if you are approved, you can expect higher life insurance premiums due to an increased risk to the insurer.